A delicious combination of spiced chicken, colourful vegetables and rice served with a gorgeous green parsley hummus.

 - Course Sweet Things

-A Recipe and Video from The Feast Goes On This recipe is a lovely combination of capsicum (peppers), onion with salty capers, sweet raisins with a slightly acidic dressing.
+A Recipe from The Feast Goes On This recipe is a lovely combination of capsicum (peppers), onion with salty capers, sweet raisins with a slightly acidic dressing.
 It goes well as part of an anti pasto plate or as a simple entree (appetizer) on some well toasted sourdough bread.
-The recipe comes to […]
+The recipe comes to us from […]

 Join in our weekly recipe sharing forum.
 This week it’s pasta sauce.